 About the Fragile Families and Child Wellbeing Study

-The Study consists of interviews with both mothers and fathers at birth and again when children are ages one, three and five, plus in-home assessments of children and their home environments at ages three and five.
+The core Study consists of interviews with both mothers and fathers at birth and again when children are ages one, three, five, and nine.
 The parent interviews collect information on attitudes, relationships, parenting behavior, demographic characteristics, health (mental and physical), economic and employment status, neighborhood characteristics, and program participation.
+Additionally, in-home assessments of children and their home environments were conducted at ages three, five, and nine.
 The in-home interview collects information on children’s cognitive and emotional development, health, and home environment.
 Several collaborative studies provide additional information on parents’ medical, employment and incarceration histories, religion, child care and early childhood education.
-The first four waves of data are available on the web at http://www.fragilefamilies.princeton.edu/public.asp.
-Research findings based on data from the Fragile Families Study are available in the Fragile Families Working Paper series.
+The first five waves of data are publicly available through the Office of Population Research data archive.

-The Fragile Families and Child Wellbeing Study is a joint effort by Princeton University’s Center for Research on Child Wellbeing (CRCW) and Center for Health and Wellbeing, the Columbia Population Research Center and The National Center for Children and Families (NCCF) at Columbia University.
+FFCWS is a joint effort by Princeton University’s Center for Research on Child Wellbeing (CRCW) and Center for Health and Wellbeing (CHW), the Columbia Population Research Center (CPRC) and the National Center for Children and Families (NCCF) at Columbia University.

-The Principal Investigators of the Fragile Families Study are Sara McLanahan, Christina Paxson, and Janet Currie at Princeton University; Irwin Garfinkel, Jeanne Brooks-Gunn, Ron Mincy, and Jane Waldfogel at Columbia University; and Dan Notterman at Princeton University.
+The current Principal Investigators are Sara McLanahan at Princeton University and Irwin Garfinkel at Columbia University.
+Current co-investigators and research partners include Janet Currie and Dan Notterman at Princeton University and Jeanne Brooks-Gunn, Ron Mincy, and Jane Waldfogel at Columbia University.